See the Unseen Archives of Idi Amin at the National Museum

 The Unseen Archives of Idi Amin-Never before seen Photographs of Idi Amin at the National Museum in Kampala.
 The unseen archives of Idi Amin were discovered by researchers in 2015 in an old, locked filing Cabinet at the Uganda Broadcasting.
 Once it was pried open, they found 70,000 negatives.
 Most of them being of and about Idi Amin.

 In 2018 the Uganda Broadcasting Company, with support, funding, and technical support, began the process of digitizing the photos.
 Over 25,000 images have been digitized, and Two-Hundred were selected for the present Exhibition at the National Museum.

-The Exhibition was curated by Nelson Abiti (ethnographer, Uganda Museum), Dr. Derek R. Peterson (professor of history and African studies, University of Michigan, US), Edgar C. Taylor, and associate professor Richard Vokes of the University of Western Australia.
+The Exhibition was curated by Nelson Abiti (ethnographer, Uganda Museum), Dr. Derek R. Peterson (history and African studies professor, University of Michigan, US), Edgar C. Taylor, and associate professor Richard Vokes of the University of Western Australia.

 Since the Exhibition opened, it has been covered both nationally and internationally.
 Mostly raves and positive press coverage have been pouring in from around the World.

 Some even yearn for better times of Idi Amin in their minds.
 Yearnings ignore the harshness and brutality of his rule of over eight years.
-Idi Amin became the President of Uganda by force, and he was chased out of the country and presidency by staff.
+Idi Amin became the President of Uganda by force, and staff chased him out of the country and presidency.

 The images of Idi Amin are contrasted with pictures of his victims, creating a more realistic view of his life and time as President of Uganda.
 The photos look inside how Ugandans experienced the Idi Amin years.

 The photographs are unaltered and unedited.
 Where possible, the curators have titled the pictures using the duplicate titles assigned by the people who took them, filed them, and stored them.

 Tourists and visitors worldwide can see Idi Amin as he was and not as projected in the fictional “the Last King of Scotland.”
 Tourists and visitors should combine the Idi Amin exhibition with a visit to the nearby Torture Chambers, which will give them a look at the dastardly deeds of Idi Amin.
 Pictures of the torture chambers are also part of the Exhibition.